 - Should I seek medical attention for my bulimia or BED?

 Binge eating and purging can have serious health consequences, especially in those who frequently self-induce vomiting.
 Please do not take a risk with your health.
 If you are experiencing concerning symptoms, please seek medical help right away.
-Although I disagree with many of the mainstream therapeutic approaches (which treat the eating disorder as an emotional or psychological problem), I believe that medical monitoring and nutritional support are necessary for some people.
+Although I disagree with many aspects of mainstream therapeutic approaches (which treat the eating disorder as an emotional or psychological problem), I believe that medical monitoring and nutritional support are vital for some people.

 - Are there any other books you recommend?

 Rational Recovery by Jack Trimpey (A 1996 book on substance addiction, which helped me take responsibility for my own recovery from bulimia)

 The Willpower Instinct by Kelly McGonigal (A practical book on using self-control to end habits that don’t serve you well.
 It explains the science behind willpower, and helps you put your brain to work for you).

 Ditching Diets by Gillian Riley (This is a helpful, easy-to-read book for anyone who wants to learn how to eat well – without dieting, obsessing over food, or overeating.)
 Gillian also has a website, eatingless.com.